blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 You may add 5SP of extra alchemical ingredients to a potion and add 1d6 to your roll for that potion.
 If your roll is higher than the values in the table, you pick the highest value in the table.

+### Glassblower
+You may now craft 1d12 flasks or 1d4 vials during a partial or long rest at a campfire.
+You may instead produce a single glass arrow, which can be filled with any potion and fired from a shortbow or longbow.

 ### Expert Alchemy
 You have further refined your use of additives to better control the output